huaminghuangtw/Evergreen-Notes/Permanent-Notes/Digital Garden.md

 * “[With blogging, you’re talking to a large audience.
 With digital gardening, you’re talking to yourself—you focus on what you want to cultivate over time.](https://www.technologyreview.com/2020/09/03/1007716/digital-gardens-let-you-cultivate-your-own-little-bit-of-the-internet/)”
 * [The Digital Garden - DEV Community](https://dev.to/jbranchaud/the-digital-garden-l10)
 * “[_Gardens and parks lie between farmland and wilderness.
 The garden is farmland that delights the senses, designed for delight rather than commodity.
 The park is wilderness, tamed for our enjoyment.
 Since most hypertext aims neither for the wilderness of unplanned content, nor for the straight rows of formal organization, gardens and parks can inspire a new approach to hypertext design and can help us understand the patterns we observe in fine hypertext writing._](http://www.eastgate.com/garden/Gardens.html)”
-* My Digital Garden is a growing collection of thoughts, ideas, and knowledge I've gathered from various topics that spark my curiosity.
+* My Digital Garden is a growing collection of thoughts, ideas, and knowledge I’ve gathered from various topics that spark my curiosity.
 The notes are synced directly from my Obsidian workspace, making this space a living reflection of my evolving interests and discoveries.
 * Like online representation of your local vault.
 Not to be confused with blog like content, more of a work in progress that never ends and always evolves.

 [^1]: **Crowdsourcing** is a portmanteau of “crowd” and “outsourcing” coined in 2006 by Jeff Howe and Mark Robinson, to describe how businesses (digital platforms) were using the Internet to “outsource work to the crowd.”
 It involves attracting and dividing work between a large group of dispersed participants to achieve a cumulative result.
 The online dictionary Merriam-Webster defines it as: “[the practice of obtaining needed services, ideas, or content by soliciting contributions from a large group of people and especially from the online community rather than from traditional employees or suppliers.](https://www.merriam-webster.com/dictionary/crowdsourcing)”